Last updated: June 2026

 Copper is essential for the synthesis of collagen and elastin, two proteins that maintain skin structure and elasticity.
 It activates enzymes like lysyl oxidase, which helps cross-link collagen fibers, making them stronger and more durable (1).
 Research published in The International Journal of Molecular Sciences confirmed that copper peptides can improve skin tone and rejuvenate damaged skin cells (2), helping to restore skin’s firmness and youthful appearance.

-2. Copper’s Antibacterial Properties for Fewer Infections
+2. Copper’s Antibacterial Properties and What the Research Shows

 One of the most remarkable qualities of copper is its natural antimicrobial properties.
 Copper has been shown to have antibacterial effects, which can be especially beneficial for individuals at risk of bacterial infections.